 Digital Camera Test Case

-You can be more specific with any camera and come up with the test cases if you want.
+You can be more specific with any camera and develop the test cases.

 - Switch on the camera and check if it turns ON.